sirpaulclark/stocks/README.md

 ## Watchlist

-The `Trash-can` button will remove all the underlyings from the watchlist Each underlying has a `-` (minus) button that will remove that underlyings from the watchlist
+The `Trash-can` button will remove all the underlyings from the watchlist Each underlying has a `-` (minus) button that will remove that underlyings from the watchlist.

 ## Stocks View